← Back to blog Marc Aaron Jacobs

 The Bottom Line

 Music pitching platforms are professional tools, and professional tools should deliver clear value for a fair price.
-When you add up the base fees, add-ons, disappeared plans, and hidden time costs, DISCO has become an expensive habit more than a strategic investment.
+Once you add up the base fees, the disappearing plans, the add-ons that should have been standard, and the hidden time tax of a clunky interface, DISCO has become an expensive habit more than a strategic investment.

-DropCue offers the same core workflow — create playlists, share them professionally, track engagement — at a fraction of the cost, with a cleaner experience, and with a Founding Member deal that eliminates monthly fees entirely.
+DropCue offers the same core workflow at a fraction of the cost, with a cleaner experience and a Founding Member deal that eliminates monthly fees entirely.
+Most working pros save $600 to $700 a year by switching, with no functional downgrade.

 See What You Get